Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Introduction

-On the other hand, the detected bounding boxes for actions in individual frames need to be linked in order to form action tubes and temporally segmented out from the entire video clip.
-Current works~\cite{Gkioxari_2015_CVPR,peng2016multi,Saha_2016_BMVC, singh2016online} for temporal segmentation are mainly based on data association methods that depend on the temporal overlap and smoothness, as well as action class scores.
-It is observed that it is often difficult for such methods to precisely identify the temporal boundaries of actions.
-When the appearance and motion gradually change across temporal boundaries, the frames near boundaries may have only subtle difference.
-In such a case, it is extremely hard to precisely decide the temporal boundary, and produces a large room for further improvement of the existing temporal refinement methods, which is our second motivation.
+On the other hand, to generate spatio-temporal action localization results, we need to form action tubes by linking the detected bounding boxes for actions in individual frames and temporally segment them out from the entire video clip.
+Data association methods based on the spatial overlap and action class scores are mainly used in the current works~\cite{Gkioxari_2015_CVPR,peng2016multi,Saha_2016_BMVC, singh2016online}.
+However, it is difficult for such methods to precisely identify the temporal boundaries of actions.
+For some cases, due to the subtle difference between the frames near temporal boundaries, it remains an extremely hard challenge to precisely decide the temporal boundary.
+As a result, it produces a large room for further improvement of the existing temporal refinement methods, which is our second motivation.

 Based on the first motivation, in this paper, we propose a progressive framework called Progressive Cross-stream Cooperation (PCSC) to iteratively use both region proposals and features from one stream to progressively help learn better action detection models for another stream.
-To exploit the information from both streams at the region proposal level, we propose to combine the latest region proposals from both streams in order to collect a larger set of training samples.
+To exploit the information from both streams at the region proposal level, we collect a larger set of training samples by combining the latest region proposals from both streams.
 At the feature level, we propose a new message passing approach to pass information from one stream to another stream in order to learn better representations.
-As a result, we can progressively learn better action detection models and improve action localization results at the frame-level by leveraging both region proposals and features from one stream to help another stream.
-Based on the second motivation, we also propose a new temporal segmentation method for training a set of class-specific binary classifiers (also known as actionness detectors) to detect the happening of a certain type of actions. {These actionness detectors are trained by focusing on ``confusing" samples from the action tube of the same class, and therefore can learn critical features that are good at discriminating the subtle changes across the action boundaries.}
+By exploiting the complementality information between appearance and motion clues in this way, we can progressively learn better action detection models and improve action localization results at the frame-level.